joek85/NuxTube/README.md

 [mysqld]
 sql_mode = "STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_ENGINE_SUBSTITUTION"
 ```
-MySql database is included in the database folder, don't forget to import it, only structures are exported
+- MySql database is included in the database folder, don't forget to import it, only structures are exported.
+- Hover over the thumbnail in the player page to open the video player.

 ## Features
 - Search with continuations